wireapp/kalium/README.md

 -Djava.library.path=/usr/local/lib/:/Users/tmpz/Code/Wire/kalium/native/libs
 ```

-Note the the path needs to be adjusted for your machine.
+Note that the path needs to be adjusted for your machine.

 #### Running the tests